phimage/CallbackURLKit/README.md

 ```

 #### Declare targeted applications URL schemes in iOS9
-In iOS 9 you must whitelist any URL schemes your app wants to query in Info.plist under the *LSApplicationQueriesSchemes* key (an array of strings)
+You must whitelist any URL schemes your app wants to query in Info.plist under the *LSApplicationQueriesSchemes* key (an array of strings)

 ![xcode-white-list](http://useyourloaf.com/assets/images/2015/2015-09-06-001.png)